Spaz3d/myfirsttime/README.md

 # myfirsttime
+##So now I'm going to use this editor so I can get used to it.
 This is just an empty file.
 Wow this is just a test.
 That is crazy.
 So I'm taking this new course and it is teaching me new stuff.
 There is a girl walking outside.